-• Connect the shields of the cable together at each controller.

-• Connect the shields to an earth ground (DO NOT use a chassis ground) only at one end of the segment; tape back the shield ground at the other end.
+- Connect the shields of the cable together at each controller. - Connect the shields to an earth ground (if available) or chassis ground only at one end of the segment; tape back the shield ground at the other end.

 Wiring Notes